-Here is a brief list of some upcoming events...mark your calendars!
+Here are some upcoming events...mark your calendars!

-When you ride with us, you'll have not only a first-class memories but also a wealth of riding experience.
+When you ride with us, you'll have not only first-class memories but also a wealth of riding experience.
 See you on the trails.

 In the 1960's and 70's the United States Air Force routinely flew simulated low altitude bombing missions (practice) over parts of remote central and Northern Maine.
 A tracking station was installed a few miles south of Ashland Maine to monitor the practice 'runs'.
-On January 24, 1963 a B-52 from Arkansas was on a low level similated bombing run when it crashed into Elephant Mtn near Greenville Maine.
+On January 24, 1963 a B-52 from Arkansas was on a low level simulated bombing run when it crashed into Elephant Mtn near Greenville Maine.
 The crash was determined to be a mechanical failure, which alerted the crew before the plane slammed into the side of the mountain: 2 men survived (one of which made it after his ejection seat fired but his chute did not open and the snow helped cushion his landing).
 The other 7 on board perished in the crash.

 The remains can be seen in the winter time but the debris ranges from small fragments to a wheel and section of the fuselage, most of which are covered in snow from a couple to several feet.
 The best viewing is in the summer months during ATV season which is when these pictures were taken - Kevin Freeman

 CHECK OUT ONE OF OUR FAVORITE RIDING